firmanmm/go-smc/readme.md

 ```
 === RUN   TestSizeComparisonWithArrayOfByte
 --- PASS: TestSizeComparisonWithArrayOfByte (0.02s)
-    message_codec_test.go:325: Size Comparison :
+    message_codec_test.go:333: Size Comparison :
-    message_codec_test.go:326: Jsoniter : 523001
+    message_codec_test.go:334: Jsoniter : 523001
-    message_codec_test.go:327: SMC : 446004
+    message_codec_test.go:335: SMC : 446004
+    message_codec_test.go:336: Msgpack : 427003
 PASS
 ok      github.com/firmanmm/gosmc       0.524s
 ```
 Well, it clearly gives lower output size compared to `jsoniter` with or without having `slice of byte` in the map entry.
+However `Msgpack` provides much better size compared to `smc`

 As you can see.
-This Simple Message Codec provides higher throughput in certain usecase compared to `jsoniter` and `json`.
+This Simple Message Codec provides higher throughput in certain usecase compared to `jsoniter`, `json` and `msgpack`.
 However, you can also see that this message codec may also take higher memory compared to `jsoniter`.
 So pick your choice between speed and memory.
-If you want to get the best of both world you can use `smc with jsoniter` variant which use `jsoniter` to handle `map` and `struct`.
-I always open if you want to improve it or maybe you want to create your own version and need some assistance.

 ## Behavioural Note
 When using `jsoniter`, the decoded `map` version will be in the `map[string]interface{}` format where all keys will be converted into `string`.
 It also apply to codec instantiated with `NewSimpleMessageCodecWithJsoniter`.